ehohnadel/ehohnadel.github.io/content/teaching/_index.md

 +++

-## [INF302](https://im2ag-moodle.univ-grenoble-alpes.fr/course/view.php?id=160) Regular language and automata
+## [INF302](https://im2ag-moodle.univ-grenoble-alpes.fr/course/view.php?id=160) - Regular languages and automata

-I gave twice a tutorial on finite automata and regular language between september 2021 and january 2022 and september 2023 and january 2024.
+I gave twice a tutorial on finite automata and regular languages from september 2021 to january 2022 and  from september 2023 to january 2024.